preeve9534/pdjr-skplugin-devantech/README.md

 A USB connection string has the form "__usb:__*device-path*" where *device-path* specifies the serial device representing the physical port to which the associated device is connected.
 A typical value for a USB __devicecstring__ might be "usb:/dev/ttyACM0".

 An ethernet connection string has the form   "__eth:__[*password*__@__]*address*__:__*port*" where *address* is the IP address or hostname assigned to the associated device, *port* is the port number on which it provides service and *password* is the optional password required to operate the device.
 A typical value for an ethernet __devicecstring__ might be "eth:letmein@192.168.0.20:14555".
-These values you should use when constructing this string are defined when you configure a Devantech ETH or WIFI relay device for first use: consult the appropriate Devantech user guide for more information.
+These values you should use when constructing this string are defined when you configure a Devantech ETH or WIFI relay device for first use: consult your user guide for more information.

-The __channels__ property introduces an array of channel definitions each of which describes a relay channel.
+The __channels__ property introduces an array of channel definitions each of which describes a relay bank channel.

 The required __index__ property defines the relay module channel to which the channel definition relates.
 This value is used by the plugin to overwrite the '{c}' token in the __switchpath__ property discussed earlier and is also used in status and error reporting.

 The optional __address__ property value defines the physical channel on the remote device with which this channel is associated.
 If this property is omitted, then the plugin will use the value of the __index__ property as the channel address.

 The __description__ property value supplies some narrative that is used in status and error reporting and, more importantly, is used to decorate the module switch bank channel with meta information that can be picked up by other Signal K processes.